zhubao315/learn-agentic-ai/04_daca_agent_native_dev/05_agent_actors/README.md

-# Agent Actors
+# AI Agents as Virtual Actors

-In this module we will learn to build Agent as Actors following DACA.
+In this module, we will learn to build AI agents as actors following the Dapr Agentic Cloud Ascent (DACA) design pattern, leveraging Dapr Virtual Actors to create scalable, stateful, and concurrent agent systems.

+## Overview of Dapr Actors in DACA

-**Dapr Actors** are lightweight, stateful entities based on the Actor Model (Hewitt, 1973), ideal for modeling AI agents in DACA.
-Each agent, implemented as a Dapr Actor, encapsulates its own state (e.g., task history, user context) and behavior, communicating asynchronously via A2A endpoints or Dapr pub/sub (e.g., RabbitMQ, Kafka).
-Actors enable concurrent task execution, dynamic agent creation (e.g., spawning child agents for subtasks), and fault isolation, storing state in Dapr-managed stores like Redis or CockroachDB.
-For example, in a content moderation system, a parent actor delegates post analysis to child actors, each processing a post concurrently and coordinating via A2A messages, ensuring scalability across DACA’s deployment pipeline.
+Dapr Actors are lightweight, stateful entities based on the Actor Model (Hewitt, 1973), ideal for modeling AI agents in DACA.
+Each agent, implemented as a Dapr Virtual Actor, encapsulates its own state (e.g., task history, user context, knowledge graph) and behavior, communicating asynchronously via Agent2Agent (A2A) endpoints or Dapr pub/sub (e.g., RabbitMQ, Kafka).
+Virtual Actors enable:

+- Concurrent Task Execution: Agents process tasks independently, scaling to handle millions of users.
+- Dynamic Agent Creation: Parent agents spawn child agents for subtasks (e.g., a content moderation agent delegating post analysis).
+- Fault Isolation: Failures are contained within individual actors, enhancing system resilience.
+- Sate Persistence: Actor state is stored in Dapr-managed stores like Redis or CockroachDB, ensuring durability.

+For example, in a content moderation system, a parent actor delegates post analysis to child actors, each processing a post concurrently and coordinating via A2A messages, ensuring scalability across DACA’s deployment pipeline (e.g., Kubernetes, Azure Container Apps).

 ## What Is the [Actor Model](https://www.geeksforgeeks.org/design-patterns-for-building-actor-based-systems/)?